codito/arey/README.md

 Arey is a simple large language model app.

+🤖 Use any llama.cpp or ollama model.
-✓ Chat with your favorite local models.
+💬 Chat with your favorite local models.
 CPU friendly 🍀
-✓ Ask the AI model with a single command.
+🙋 Ask the AI model with a single command.
-✓ Supercharged in-context learning workflow ❤️ Edit your prompt in _any_ editor and `arey` will generate a completion on save.
+📋 Supercharged in-context learning workflow ❤️ Edit your prompt in _any_ editor and `arey` will generate a completion on save.
-✓ No telemetry, no internet, nothing to sell.
+🔓 No telemetry, no internet, nothing to sell.
 Dedicated to the public domain.

 🚧 Much more to come...
 See **Roadmap** below.